 The Corporate Governance and Nominating Committee is primarily responsible for identifying and evaluating director candidates and for recommending re-nomination of incumbent directors.
 The Committee, which consists entirely of independent directors under applicable SEC rules and NYSE listing standards, regularly reviews the appropriate size and composition of the Board and anticipates vacancies and required expertise.
 The Committee reviews potential nominees from several sources, including Directors, management, shareholders or others.
 The Committee is also authorized to retain search firms to identify potential director candidates, as well as other external advisors, including for purposes of performing background reviews of potential candidates.
-Mr. Easter, who is standing for election for the first time, was recommended by the Board.
-Mr. Karsanbhai, who is standing for election for the first time, was recommended by Mr. Farr, our former Chair and CEO, and by the Board.
+The Committee retained Spencer Stuart in 2021 to assist in identifying and evaluating potential candidates.

 In evaluating potential nominees, the Committee considers the knowledge, reputation, experience, integrity and judgment of the candidates, their contribution to the diversity of backgrounds, experience and skills on the Board and their ability to devote sufficient time and effort to their duties as Directors.
-The Board considers the following experience particularly relevant: manufacturing, global business, in particular in emerging markets, business development, technology and innovation, legal, investment banking, acquisitions and finance, government, corporate governance and information technology, as well as experience on the boards of other major organizations.
-The Company's Corporate Governance Principles set forth the minimum qualifications for nominees.
+The Board considers the following experience particularly relevant: global business, technology and innovation, business development, large company CEO or COO, financial leadership, industry, end markets and targeted growth areas, as well as experience on the boards of other major organizations.
+The Company's Corporate Governance Principles and Practices set forth the minimum qualifications for nominees.
 Candidates are interviewed multiple times by the Chair of the Board, the CEO, the Chair of the Corporate Governance and Nominating Committee and other members of the Board to ensure that candidates not only possess the requisites skills and characteristics, but also the personality, leadership traits, work ethic, and independence of thought to effectively contribute as a member of the Board.
-The best candidates are then recommended by the Committee to the Board.
+The Board